-Age specific strength training programs
+Age-specific strength training programs

 A useful supplement to a training session is the body circuit (Figure 1).
 By using the body's mass as the resistance, one can have a quick and effective strength training session.
-The coach should lead the session and the athletes should work in pairs at each station around the gymnastics room.
+The coach should lead the session, and the athletes should work in pairs at each station around the gymnastics room.

 The intervals can be by time (for example, 30 seconds work, switch to the partner, 30 seconds rest while the partner works, etc.) or by repetitions counted out loud (for example, 15 repetitions, switch to the partner, 15 repetitions for the partner).
-This method of training is particularly good for young athletes to develop muscle coordination.
+This method of training is perfect for young athletes to develop muscle coordination.

 Strength endurance training (for the older athlete)

 Endurance fitness can also be developed in the weight lifting room.
 Muscular endurance is developed using a lower intensity (40 to 50% of 1 repetition max) and a high number of repetitions.
-The recovery period is relatively short to obtain an optimal circulatory and muscular training effect.
-The speed of movement is relatively high (20 to 30 repetitions a minute).
+The recovery period is short to obtain an optimal circulatory and muscular training effect.
+The speed of the movement is high (20 to 30 repetitions a minute).
 A high number of total repetitions of each exercise (600 to 1100 repetitions) are necessary to obtain an optimal effect.

 Maximal Strength Training (for the older athlete) General strength is needed in the development of optimal technique and for the creation of the necessary conditions for improving physical performance levels.
 Maximal strength is the determining component for peak force production during most movements.
-Gains in maximal strength require a high intensity program (80 to 95% of 1 rep max), a low number of repetitions, and a relatively high number of sets with a recovery period between each set.
+Gains in maximal strength require a high-intensity program (80 to 95% of 1 rep max), a low number of repetitions, and a high number of sets with a recovery period between each set.

-The total number of repetitions during one training session varies between 220 and 240.
-Prior to starting a maximal strength program, it is advised that athletes take part in a general strength-training program to first condition their bodies to cope with the upcoming maximal loads.
+The total number of repetitions during one training session varies between 220 and 240. before starting a maximal strength program, it is advised that athletes take part in a general strength-training program first to condition their bodies to cope with the upcoming maximal loads.
 During the first training period after a resting or transition period, athletes should follow a general strength program.
 Three weekly training sessions can prepare the muscles for more specific training components later.
 Following this, the program should alternate between maximal strength and endurance strength.

 The Pyramid System (Applicable to the younger athlete as well as the older athlete)